comodelling/commongraph/plan.md

-# Wishnet Development Plan
+# Development Plan

-This document outlines a dynamic plan for developing a piece of software currently known as *Wishnet*.
+This document outlines a dynamic plan for developing a piece of software currently known as *ObjectiveNet*.
 Broadly, the programme enables creating, editing, and sharing *entities* related together through a *causal network*.
 These entities could represent various things, but the primary purpose is currently to use it for sharing *wishes*, *proposals*, and *objectives* at different scales, allowing individuals and non-profit organisations to collaborate towards their common goals.

 ## Features